London Tube strike: Passengers face severe disruption after RMT action

 Transport for London (TfL) bosses warned that passengers should not travel before 07:30 GMT on Wednesday as services recover from the strike.

-Londoners will face "a severely disrupted service" until later in the morning, London Underground's Andy Lord told BBC London.
+Londoners would face "a severely disrupted service" until later in the morning, London Underground's Andy Lord told BBC London.

 He urged customers to avoid travelling in the early morning and aim to make their journeys later in the day.

-Further disruption is expected all day on Thursday during another strike, with customers advised to work from home if they can, and into the morning of Friday.
+Only the Victoria and Central lines were running a good service at around 07:00 GMT, while the Bakerloo line was part-suspended, according to the TfL website.

-As of 06:20 GMT on Wednesday morning only the Bakerloo and Victoria Lines are back up and running.
+The Docklands Light Railway was also part-suspended and the London Overground was operating on a reduced service.

-Services on the Central, Circle, District, Jubilee, Hammersmith & City, Metropolitan, Northern, Piccadilly and Waterloo & City lines are still suspended.
+Further disruption was expected all day on Thursday during another strike expected to run into Friday morning, with customers being advised to work from home if they could.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk